BeyondCy/http-plus-plus/README.md

 ### Operation
 The web server itself is written almost completely in C++, except for one extern C function for use with the pthread library.
-There is an abstract TcpServer class that HttpServer inherits, implementing its run() method to construct thread args and a pointer to the thread function.
+There is an abstract TcpServer class that HttpServer inherits, implementing its run() method to construct thread arguments and a pointer to the thread function.

-In the thread, there is an HttpRequest class that reads the TcpSocket client and parses the data sent.
+In the thread routine, there is an HttpRequest class that reads the TcpSocket client and parses the data sent.
 This information is passed to a HttpResponse object, which uses the strategy pattern to handle the request.